marsescobin/portco-tracker/README.md

 ## How It Works

-The pipeline runs in 10 steps when `GET /api/fetch-news` is called (or on the hourly cron trigger):
+The pipeline runs in 12 steps when `GET /api/fetch-news` is called (or on the hourly cron trigger):

+1. **Load sources** — Fetches configured RSS feeds and NewsAPI domains from `init_news_sources` in Supabase
-1. **Fetch** — Pulls articles in parallel from 30+ RSS feeds (TechCrunch, VentureBeat, Forbes, Crunchbase News, etc.) and NewsAPI, batched by company name
+2. **Fetch** — Pulls articles in parallel from all RSS feeds (via `Promise.allSettled`) and NewsAPI (batched by company name).
+Each article is tagged with its source for funnel tracking
-2. **Date filter** — Keeps only articles published today (PST)
+3. **Date filter** — Keeps only articles published today (PST)
-3. **Dedup** — Skips articles whose URLs have already been stored in Supabase from a prior run
+4. **Dedup** — Skips articles whose normalised URLs have already been stored in Supabase from a prior run.
+Uses a Supabase RPC function to safely handle URLs with special characters
-4. **Match** — Scans headlines and descriptions for portfolio company name or website domain mentions using whole-word regex
+5. **Match** — Scans headlines and descriptions for portfolio company name or website domain mentions using whole-word regex
-5. **LLM relevance filter** — GPT-5-mini confirms each match is genuinely about that company, using the company description to disambiguate
+6. **LLM relevance filter** — GPT-5-mini confirms each match is genuinely about that company, using the company description to disambiguate
-6. **Mark seen** — Stores processed article URLs in Supabase so they won't be re-processed in future runs
+7. **Mark seen** — Stores all processed article URLs in Supabase so they won't be re-processed in future runs (regardless of LLM outcome)
-7. **Content fetch** — Grabs full article text via a fallback chain: RSS body → Mozilla Readability → Firecrawl → RSS description
+8. **Content fetch** — Grabs full article text via a fallback chain: RSS body → Mozilla Readability → Firecrawl → RSS description
-8. **Signal filter** — GPT-5-mini drops articles with no meaningful investor signal (e.g. generic listicles that mention the company in passing)
+9. **Signal check** — GPT-5-mini evaluates whether each article contains meaningful investor signal.
+Currently runs for observability only (results are logged and saved to `init_article_checks` but do not filter the pipeline)
+10. **Save article checks** — Records per-article pass/fail decisions across all stages (keyword match, LLM filter, signal) with reasons to `init_article_checks`
-9. **Summarize** — GPT-5-mini writes a VC-voice digest per company, merging with any digest already produced earlier today
+11. **Summarize** — GPT-5-mini writes a VC-voice digest per company, merging with any digest already produced earlier today
-10. **Save** — Upserts digests to `init_news_digests` and records pipeline run stats in `init_pipeline_runs`
+12. **Save** — Upserts digests to `init_news_digests` and records pipeline run stats (funnel breakdown, per-source stats, health status, event log) in `init_pipeline_runs`

 Each response includes a funnel breakdown showing how many articles passed each stage.